serenaraju/ThriveDrive/README.md

+# Yawn detection implementation on an Android App.
+This app detects if a driver is yawning, hence showing signs of drowsiness.
+This is implemented using a popular machine learning algorithm for computer vision called Convolutional Neural Networks.
+No internet connection is required for this app, since the model is not server based.
+This app can be used for any road trip where there's a possibility of a car crash due to drowsiness.
+Hopefully, this app can be worked upon to save lives.

 # TensorFlow Lite Object Detection Android Demo
 ### Overview
 This is a camera app that continuously detects the objects (bounding boxes and classes) in the frames seen by your device's back camera, using a quantized [MobileNet SSD](https://github.com/tensorflow/models/tree/master/research/object_detection) model trained on the [COCO dataset](http://cocodataset.org/).
 These instructions walk you through building and running the demo on an Android device.